europace/kex-vorgang-import-api/README.md

 The property *kundenbetreuer.partnerId* is mandatory.

-Concerning *leadquelle*: If you are using the APIs [to accept consumer loans](https://docs.api.europace.de/privatkredit/use-cases/raas/) please use the correct value for the field `leadquelle`.
+Regarding *leadquelle*: If you are using the APIs [to accept consumer loans](https://docs.api.europace.de/privatkredit/use-cases/raas/) please use the correct value for the field `leadquelle`.
 This is important for Europace in order to generate appropriate and valuable reporting.
-To make sure that you use the correct value for `leadquelle` please get in touch with your Europace contact.
+To make sure that you use the correct value for `leadquelle` **please get in touch with your Europace contact**.

 ### Partner